laurivosandi/butterknife/README.rst

     lxc-start -d -n your-template
     lxc-attach -n your-template

-Use your favourite configuration management tool to customize the container, eg for Puppet users:
+Use your favourite configuration management tool to customize the template, eg for Puppet users:

 .. code:: bash